Best Movie Tracking Apps 2026: Letterboxd, Trakt, IMDb, Achriom

 Use Trakt if: You watch a lot of TV and want automatic episode tracking.
 You like detailed statistics about your viewing habits.

 Use Achriom if: You consume across media types and want to understand the patterns.
-You’re curious how your film taste connects to your books and music.
+You’re curious how your film taste connects to your books and music, and you prefer a private, conversational interface over a social network.

 The right choice depends on what you’re actually trying to do.

-Many people use multiple apps.
-Letterboxd for the social film experience, Achriom for deeper exploration across all media.
-They solve different problems.
+Many people use two apps.
+Letterboxd plus Achriom is a common combination.
+Letterboxd for the social film ritual, Achriom for deeper exploration across all media.
+They solve different problems and don’t compete directly.